Jonybang/Geesome-CMF/readme.md

 ![Admin panel screenshot](public/assets/img/admin-panel-screenshot.png)

-Demo site fully builded with project [database seeds](database/seeds).
-In this files developer can trace relations of CMF entites.
+Demo site built completely using [database seeds](database/seeds).
+In these files developer can trace relations of CMF entities.

 ## Overview

-This project largely took the concept from [MODX CMF](https://modx.com/) in admin interface and database scheme.
+Architecture design of the project takes basic concept from [MODX CMF](https://modx.com/) in admin interface and database scheme.

-Due to use Laravel framework in backend - this CMF uses all its advantages and removes all restrictions of custom fraemworks (like MODX).
+This CMF uses all advantages of Laravel framework on its backend.
+That allows to provide all advantages of MVC and get rid of all restrictions of custom CMS/CMF (e.g. MODX itself).

 General entities:
-- [Page](app/Page.php) - page entity for store title, alias(uri), description, content, is_published flag and other general page info.
-Resources - analog of MODX;
+- [Page](app/Page.php) - page entity, that has title, alias(uri), description, content, is_published flag and other general page info.
+Same of MODX Resource;
-- [Template](app/Template.php) - entity with [key](database/migrations/2016_06_05_030526_create_templates_table.php#L18) field, indicating the path at laravel template in [resources/views/templates](resources/views/templates) folder, which the used for render page with his data in {{$page}} variable.
-[Here](database/seeds/TemplatesTableSeeder.php#L16) is example of Template, which bind with [this laravel template file](resources/views/templates/blog.blade.php).
-Template - analog of MODX;
+- [Template](app/Template.php) - entity with [key](database/migrations/2016_06_05_030526_create_templates_table.php#L18) field, specifies the path at laravel template in [resources/views/templates](resources/views/templates) folder, this is used to render page with its data, contained in the {{$page}} variable.
+[Here](database/seeds/TemplatesTableSeeder.php#L16) is example of Template, which is bound with [this laravel template file](resources/views/templates/blog.blade.php).
+Template is the same as MODX Template;
-- [SubField](app/SubField.php) - bind to templates for input and output sub data in pages(as images, sliders data, additional text blocks and etc.).
-Available in templates as variable named by [key](database/migrations/2016_06_05_092703_create_sub_fields_table.php#L18) field.
-Template Variables(TV) - analog of MODX;
+- [SubField](app/SubField.php) - bound to templates to include custom data for pages, like images, sliders, custom text blocks, etc. Available in templates as variable named by [key](database/migrations/2016_06_05_092703_create_sub_fields_table.php#L18) field.
+Same as ModX template variables - TVs;
-- [ControllerAction](app/ControllerAction.php) - bind to templates for execute some laravel CustomController@myAction when page rendered and get data from it.
-Snippets - analog of MODX;
+- [ControllerAction](app/ControllerAction.php) - bound to template to execute Laravel controller action before page render.
+Such controller action can return data to be rendered at the page.
+Like MODX snippets;
-- [Setting](app/Setting.php) - some variables for change backend and fronted logic or mode.
-Also available in templates by [key](database/migrations/2016_06_05_050515_create_settings_table.php#L18) field;
+- [Setting](app/Setting.php) - global parameters to adjust backend/frontend behavior or mode.
+It can be fetched in templates using [key](database/migrations/2016_06_05_050515_create_settings_table.php#L18) field;
-- [Dictionary](app/Dictionary.php) and [DictionaryWord](app/DictionaryWord.php) - certain general phrases(as 'Subscribe', 'Copyright' and etc.), which are not related to any page or other custom entity.
-Also available in templates as variable named by [key](database/migrations/2016_06_27_012107_create_dictionary_words_table.php#L18) field.
+- [Dictionary](app/Dictionary.php) and [DictionaryWord](app/DictionaryWord.php) - Dictionary contains Words, those are static custom definitions which can be used e.g. for i18n in future.
+Available in templates as variable named by [key](database/migrations/2016_06_27_012107_create_dictionary_words_table.php#L18) field.

 Sub entites:
-- [UserActionLog](app/UserActionLog.php) - logs about users actions with all entities (create, update, delete);
+- [UserActionLog](app/UserActionLog.php) - User actions are logged in database, including data about the action (create, update, delete);
-- [SubscriberGroup](app/SubscriberGroup.php) and [Subscriber](app/Subscriber.php) - created for оrganization of mailing about news ot other important site events;
+- [SubscriberGroup](app/SubscriberGroup.php) and [Subscriber](app/Subscriber.php) - used to setup mailings;
-- [MailTemplate](app/MailTemplate.php) - templates of sending mails with support of [Blade](https://laravel.com/docs/5.0/templates) syntax(in the main for place variables), stored in database, and editable from admin panel.
-[Here](database/seeds/MailingSeeder.php#L14) is example of MailTemplate;
+- [MailTemplate](app/MailTemplate.php) - mailings templates with support of [Blade](https://laravel.com/docs/5.0/templates) syntax (allows to use variables).
+Templates are stored in database, and can be edited inside admin panel; [Here](database/seeds/MailingSeeder.php#L14) is example of MailTemplate;
-- [SendedMail](app/SendedMail.php) - for possibly of resend previosly sended mails.
+- [SentMail](app/SentMail.php) - for possibly of resend previosly sent mails.

 ## Official Documentation